kserderc/d2kg/README.md

 ##  Competency Questions

-This is a list of indicative Competency Questions (CQs) The CQs are expressed as SPARQL queries, where the rdf prefix indicates the namespace of the core W3C RDF vocabulary, while the ba prefix indicates the namespace of the ontology.
+This is a list of certain indicative Competency Questions (CQs) per Use Case (UC) expressed as SPARQL queries, where the rdf prefix indicates the namespace of the core W3C RDF vocabulary, while the d2kg prefix indicates the namespace of the new ontology.

 UC#| Competency Question |      SPARQL